Pacer: Comprehensive Network Side-Channel Mitigation in the Cloud: Overview

 {\sys}'s goal includes preventing {\nsc} leaks of the victim's secrets to anyone able to rent other VMs in the Cloud.
 Prior work has shown that deliberate colocation with a victim VM is feasible~\cite{getoffmycloud,inci2015seriously,inci2016efficient}.
 Accordingly, we assume a strong adversary that may colocate its VMs with the victim's VM and indirectly infer the shape of the victim's outbound traffic by observing contention with its own cross-traffic.
-The adversary may use this method to infer the traffic shape of the victim at shared network elements in the common server, rack or datacenter.
+The adversary may use this method to infer the traffic shape of the victim at shared network elements in the common server, rack or datacenter\footnote{\update{Prior work has shown that traffic shape can be inferred through such methods by an adversary colocated on the same physical machine as well as an adversary contending on a downstream network link \cite{beautyburst}.
+Thus, renting dedicated physical machines is insufficient to mitigate {\nsc}s.}}.
 The adversary has access to all services available to IaaS guests, including the ability to time the transmission and reception of its own network packets with high precision.
-The adversary controls network clients, which communicate with the adversary's VMs via the network.
-However, the adversary cannot break standard cryptography, break into the victim's virtual private network or impersonate/compromise the victim's clients.
-While not the primary goal of our work, \sys's design also protects against powerful adversaries with the ability to directly observe the victim's traffic as well as delay, drop, and inject network packets.
+The adversary controls network clients, which communicate with its VMs via the network.
+However, the adversary cannot break standard cryptography, break into the victim's VPN, impersonate/compromise the victim's clients\update{, or connect to the instances of backend services used by the victim}.
+While not the primary goal of our work, \sys's design also protects against powerful adversaries who can directly observe the victim's traffic as well as delay, drop, and inject network packets (\eg ISPs).
 Figure~\ref{fig:threat-model} summarizes {\sys}'s threat model.